anilkumarrajana/AWS_Serverless/Automated Instance Management Using AWS Lambda and Boto3/README.md

-# Automated Instance Management Using AWS Lambda and Boto3
+# 🚀Automated Instance Management Using AWS Lambda and Boto3

 ## Objective:
 In this Project, you will gain hands-on experience with AWS Lambda and Boto3, Amazon's SDK for Python.
 You will create a Lambda function that will automatically manage EC2 instances based on their tags.

 Automate the stopping and starting of EC2 instances based on tags.

-### 1. Setup:
+## Services Used:

-   - Create two EC2 instances.
+   - EC2 Instances.

-   - Tag one of them as `Auto-Stop` and the other as `Auto-Start`.

-### 2. Lambda Function Creation:
+   - IAM Roles and policies

-   - Set up an AWS Lambda function.
+   - Lambda function

-   - Ensure that the Lambda function has the necessary IAM permissions to describe, stop, and start EC2 instances.

-### 3. Coding:

-   - Using Boto3 in the Lambda function:
+   - Boto3

-     - Detect all EC2 instances with the `Auto-Stop` tag and stop them.

-     - Detect all EC2 instances with the `Auto-Start` tag and start them.

-### 4. Testing:

-   - Manually invoke the Lambda function.

-   - Confirm that the instance tagged `Auto-Stop` stops and the one tagged `Auto-Start` starts.

-# Implementation:
+## Implementation:

 ### 1. EC2 Setup:

    - create two new t2.micro instances (or any other available free-tier type).
   ![alt text](cloudWatch.png)

    - Tag the first instance with a key `Action` and value `Auto-Stop`.
    ![alt text](image-2.png)

    - Tag the second instance with a key `Action` and value `Auto-Start`.
    ![alt text](image-1.png)

 ### 2. Lambda IAM Role:

    -create a new role for Lambda.
    - Attach the `AmazonEC2FullAccess` policy to this role.
    ![alt text](image-3.png)

 ### 3. Lambda Function:

    -Create a lambda function by assigning  the IAM role created in the previous step.
    ![alt text](image-6.png)

    **- Write the Boto3 Python script:**